xlu29466/TCI/Readme.txt

 	2. TCI:  Source code for a program that perform tumor-specific causal inference

-	3. Data: A folder contains a set of training data.
+	3. Data: A folder contains a set of training data and a shell script running experiments.

 Compile program: